NZ Battery Project

 Alternatives to pumped hydro

 Expert engineers were commissioned to identify the options with the most potential to provide large-scale, long-term energy storage.
-Three technology types were identified: flexible geothermal, hydrogen electrolysis (including as a source of interruptible demand) and bioenergy.
-More information about these technology types are in the link below.
+Three technology types were identified: flexible geothermal, hydrogen electrolysis (including as a source of interruptible demand) and biomassenergy.
+More information about these technology types is available on the webpage below.
+This webpage includes the ‘Other Technologies Feasibility Study – Feasibility Assessment Report’ that evaluates each of the 3 technology types’ technical and commercial feasibility.

 Concept designs were developed to help understand these technologies’ capabilities, costs and risks.
 Further work was also undertaken to better understand the potential scale of each of these alternatives, and their complexity, commercial readiness and operating performance.